Contract administration phase

 Job Safety and Security

-Monitor the safety and security of the site on a daily basis in order to prevent accidents and show that you are conscientious about the inherent risks involved in
+Monitor the safety and security of the site on a daily basis in order to prevent accidents and show that you are conscientious about the inherent risks involved in construction.
+Keep a written log of your safety meetings.
+Make sure doors and windows are locked when you leave.
+Make sure skylights are closed.

 The Warranty Phase